Digital activities of the Estonian Presidency of the Council of the European Union

 Strengthening the EU cybersecurity industry is important to stimulate the development of cybersecurity products and secure-by-design EU products, which taken together will also decrease the EU member states dependence on security technologies developed outside the Union.
 It is also especially important to develop European competence for assessing the security of commercial cryptographic solutions.
 These are at the core of digital products and services that are used by citizens, businesses and governments.
 The Estonian Presidency will encourage all stakeholders to develop measures on cybersecurity standards, certification and labelling, to make ICT-based systems, including connected objects, more cyber secure.
 These measures could have great potential for decreasing the fragmentation of the digital single market, while helping to raise awareness among consumers and companies of the importance of meeting cybersecurity requirements.

 It is necessary to carry out further analysis of the rules on the retention of communications data at the EU level.
-We intend to discuss this topic both at the technical and the political level.
+We discussed this topic both at the technical and the political level.
 (JHA).

 An effective fight against terrorism is not possible without retaining electronic evidence and communications data.
 Enhancing criminal justice in cyberspace, improving the availability of electronic evidence in particular, would make collecting evidence in cross-border criminal procedures much more effective.
 The European Union needs unified and clear rules for the jurisdiction of cyberspace in order to collect e-evidence.
 (JHA).

-As regards combating counterfeiting and fraud of non-cash means of payment, we are waiting for the initiative of the European Commission and we hope to start discussions in working groups.
+As regards combating counterfeiting and fraud of non-cash means of payment, upon the initiative of the European Commission and we aimed to start discussions in working groups.
 (JHA).